Anaminus/luat/README.md

 		<types>
 	]

 `<types>` is a comma-separated list of one or more types.
-If defined is defined on multiple lines, then the commas should be omitted.
+If defined on multiple lines, then the commas should be omitted.

 ### Nullable types